mickelindahl/docker_jenkins/README.md

 Clone repository and cd into app directory

-Run `mkdir data && chmod 777 data`
+Run `mkdir data && chmod 777 data`sudo

+Run `chown -R 1000:1000 data` # Bacause jenkins will be user 1000 in the container

 Run `cp sample.docker-compose.yml doker-compose.yml` and add your domain/subdomain to VIRTUAL_HOST